 Both meals were like a sucker punch straight to my heart.

-And then you have to go and get all cultural on my arse?
+And then you have to go and get all cultural?
 C’mon… now you’re just showing off.

 I go on a backstage tour of Queensland Performing Arts Centre (QPAC) expecting to see a stage and a dressing room or two and instead I find its hallways crowded with dazzling costumes and props that are being set up for ballet performances of Woolf Works, inspired by Virginia Wolf, and an adaptation of Shakespeare’s The Winter’s Tale.
 By the Royal Ballet no less, who have just popped on over from Covent Garden to flounce about artistically on your stage.

-Then you try to tempt me with massive posters of bare-chested Italians at The Queensland Museum?
+And what kind of cheap move is trying to tempt me with massive posters of bare-chested Italians at The Queensland Museum?
 Do you really think I’m that shallow?
 OK, so I am and it worked, but that’s hardly the point.
-The swarthy gladiators lure me in to the museum’s latest epic exhibition, Gladiators: Heroes of the Colosseum, and then I find that you’ve actually got actual pieces of the Colosseum on display?
+The swarthy gladiators lure me in to the museum’s latest epic exhibition, Gladiators: Heroes of the Colosseum, and then I discover that you’ve actually got actual pieces of the Colosseum on display?

 Not to mention perfectly preserved mosaics, elaborate bronze gladiator helmets and original arms and armour, rescued from the ashes of Pompeii.
 No biggie!

-And then, just when I think you can’t get any more cool, I get to GoMA, the Gallery of Modern Art and its latest exhibition, Marvel: Creating the Cinematic Universe.
+Just when I think you can’t get any more cool, I go to GoMA, the Gallery of Modern Art and its latest exhibition, Marvel: Creating the Cinematic Universe.
 Now, I’m already in a bit of state after perving at the half naked Gladiators next door, when you throw Thor in my face.
-Well, not actual Thor, given he is an Ancient mythological being, but at least the costume sweated in by my favourite Hemsworth playing the part of my favourite bit of Asgardian crumpet?
+Well, not actual Thor, given he is an Ancient mythological being, but at least the actual costume sweated in by my favourite Hemsworth playing the part of my favourite bit of Asgardian crumpet?